KMoszczyc/Navigation-For-Blind/README.md

 # Navigation For Blind
-This application is part of me engineering thesis "Mobile application for blind people to help them navigate through the city".
+This application is part of my engineering thesis called "Mobile application for blind people to help them navigate through the city".

 The obstacle detection algorithm: